knpuniversity/symfony4/sfcasts/upgrade-sf5/final-recipe-updates.md

 ```

 The first change is in `config/packages/validator.yaml`: it adds some new config
 that's commented out.
-This activates a new validation featured called auto-mapping.
+This activates a new validation feature called auto-mapping.
 It's *really* cool - and we're going to talk about it later.
 Hit "y" to add
 these comments and... yep!
-This is the `symfony.lock` file - press "y" again.
+This is the `symfony.lock` file.
+Press "y" again.

 That was easy!
 Let's commit.
 Actually, I *should* have run `git status`, because
 this recipe *also* added a *new* file.
 We'll see it in a minute: